 •Learn about raptor ecology and the sport of falconry as it is practiced in the modern age.

-•Take to the field, hawking Red-tails and Harris Hawks for squirrels and rabbits, and/or flying falcons on ducks.
+•Take to the field, hunting Red-tail Hawks, Peregrine Falcons and Harris Hawks for squirrels, rabbits, or ducks.

 •Enjoy an exclusive guided tour of the $2.3 million Center.

 •Look behind the scenes at our raptor husbandry and training facility.

 •Witness overhead a direct flight of the free-flying hawks, owls, and falcons during a raptor demonstration.

 Clothing: Clothing and footwear should be appropriate for outdoor experience.

 Health: Guests should be in good physical health.
 The hunt is by foot and requires a bit of walking.